Automattic/WP-Job-Manager/readme.txt

 == Changelog ==

 * Changed get_the_time to get_post_time
+* Added textarea and wp-editor to form api

 = 1.5.0 =
 * Ability to edit job expiration date manually via admin